schmidtpa/CarMonitor/README.md

 # CarMonitor
-Toolset to monitor and save the position of a car with an RaspberryPi and an GPS sensor.
+CarMonitor is a toolset to monitor and save the geographic position of a car with a RaspberryPi and a GPS sensor.
-The data from the GPS sensor is saved to a local file based archive and is send to an MQTT Broker for further processing.
+The data from the GPS sensor is saved to a local file based tracking archiv and is send to an MQTT Broker for further processing.
-A webbased app shows the current position based on the data read from the MQTT Broker over a WebSocket connection.
+A webbased app shows the current position based on the data wich is retrieved from the MQTT Broker over a WebSocket connection.

+### Features
+ - Reading GPS data from a GPS receiver through GPSD and Python
+ - Local storage of gps tracking data saved per day
+ - Transmission of the tracking data to an MQQT Broker
+ - Speed adaptive processing of the position data

+### Planned Features
+- Compression of the local data
+- Persistance of the MQTT Messages
+- Storage of the location data in InfluxDB